MEMOIR: TOWARD A DEFINITION

 In his book Inventing the Truth (1998), writer William Zinsser offers this observation: "Memoir is how we try to make sense of who we are, who we once were, and what values and heritage shaped us."
 Zinsser then notes a major distinction:

-Unlike autobiography, which moves in a dutiful line from birth to fame, omitting nothing significant, memoir assumes the life and ignores most of it.The writer of a memoir takes us back to a corner of his or her life that was unusually vivid or intense—childhood, for instance—or that was framed by unique events.
-By narrowing the lens, the writer achieves a focus that isn't possible in autobiography; memoir is a window into life.
+Unlike autobiography, which moves in a dutiful line from birth to fame, omitting nothing significant, memoir assumes the life and ignores most of it.The writer of a memoir takes us back to a corner of his or her life that was unusually vivid or intense--or that was framed by unique events.
+By arrowing the lens, the writer achievers a focus that isn't possible in autobiography; memoir is a window into life.

 - It allows writers to avoid a strict linear line, and to focus on memorable moments, peak experiences, and major turning points.